by Larry Smith

 Usually, you can’t find songwriter Eric Minns anywhere in Nassau, the town of his birth.
 So you might legitimately expect him to be either in Freeport or in jail - but you would be wrong.

-Minns, now a spritely 83-year-old, actually spends most of his time in Ontario - where he has lived since 1950, the last 36 years with his third Canadian wife, Laura, a retired schoolteacher.
+Minns, now a spritely 83-year-old, actually spends most of his time in the wilds of Ontario - where he has lived since 1950, the last 36 years with his third Canadian wife, Laura, a retired schoolteacher.
 They visit Nassau every Christmas, and usually drop by my office for a chat.

 “We fly back to Canada on New Year’s Eve because nobody is travelling then,” Minns explains with cheerful Canadian logic.
 “So it’s the best time to get a deal on an airline ticket.
 Plus, after New Year’s there ain’t nothing happening in Nassau anyway.”

 As a cancer survivor, Minns doesn’t do much partying himself these days.
-But he remembers the times that he did.
+But he remembers when he did.
 At the drop of a hat he will pull out a slew of photo albums to prove it - images of himself hamming it up with the likes of King Eric Gibson, Charles Carter, Hubert Ingraham, Perry Christie and other notables going back decades.

 The high point probably came when the blockbuster group, Bahamen, included Island Boy on their 2006 Junkanoo album.
 Written in the 1970s, the song was previously recorded by the King and Knights - as well as by Minns himself.
 In 1981 Minns turned the song into a novel, and he is now working on an Island Boy musical script that will feature most of his compositions.

-“Cleveland Williams of the Nassau City Opera has already produced the overture and we are hoping to develop it in time for next year’s Shakespeare in Paradise Festival,” Minns told me over a bowl of Japanese fish soup at Ichiban recently.
+“Cleveland Williams of the Nassau City Opera has already produced the overture and we are hoping to perform it within a year” Minns told me over a bowl of Japanese fish soup at Ichiban.
 "It tells the story of a guy like me, an island boy living up north who comes back home where his heart belongs."

 Although Island Boy was his biggest hit, it wasn’t his first.
 That credit goes to Fox Hill Gal, which he wrote in 1975.
 “I was living in Windsor Avenue at the time and was tooling around Fox Hill when I saw a group of gals on the side of the road.
 The melody instantly came to me and I hummed it into the portable tape recorder that I always carry around.
 By the time I got home I had the chorus and then I wrote the verses.
 That’s how I write all my songs."